7000lbsbai/7000LBSBAI/README.md

 ## Licence

-The materials in this repository are made available under the MIT License unless otherwise stated.
+The materials in this repository are the property of Liverpool John Moores University and cannot be reused or redistributed without permission.